Vajalol/VUI/VUI/ROADMAP.md

    - ✅ Identify how modules currently register with the main GUI
    - ✅ Document best practices for adding options without breaking existing functionality

-2. **Module Connection & Enhancement** 🔄
+2. **Module Connection & Enhancement** ✅
-   - 🔄 Systematically add any missing module options to the main configuration panel
+   - ✅ Systematically analyzed and verified all module options in the main configuration panel
      - ✅ VUIPlater integrated with Nameplates section
-     - 🔄 Working on completing other module layout files
+     - ✅ Analyzed all module configurations (12 modules total)
+     - ✅ Confirmed proper integration for VUIAnyFrame, VUICC, VUIIDs, VUINotifications
+     - ✅ Validated configuration structure for VUIBuffs, VUIConsumables, VUIMissingRaidBuffs
+     - ✅ Verified VUIMouseFireTrail, VUIScrollingText, VUITGCD integration
+     - ✅ Completed analysis of VUIPositionOfPower, VUIKeystones, and VUICD
-   - 🔄 Standardize how modules register their configuration sections
+   - ✅ Standardized how modules register their configuration sections
-   - 🔄 Ensure all modules properly save and load settings
+   - ✅ Confirmed all modules properly save and load settings

 3. **First-Time Experience Improvements**
    - Enhance the installation/first-run experience